 Each person in the Information Technology department has their own specific focus and responsibilities.

 Paul LaClair is the Information Technology Administrator.
-He came to UNH Law in July of 2000 after spending one year in public education as a computer technician.
-Responsible for managing all things IT-related at UNH Law, you can contact Paul directly with any IT-related questions or concerns that you may have.
+He came to UNH Franklin Pierce in July of 2000 after spending one year in public education as a computer technician.
+Responsible for managing all things IT-related at UNH Franklin Pierce, you can contact Paul directly with any IT-related questions or concerns that you may have.

 Phone: (603) 513-5203

 Adam "A.J."
-Kierstead is the A/V Systems Administrator and Media Producer.
-He joined UNH Law in August of 2010 and has the primarily responsibility of maintaining the school's ever-growing inventory of audio-visual/multimedia equipment, ensuring that it is functional and available to the entire UNH School of Law community.
+Kierstead is the Senior Media Producer and Systems Administrator.
+He joined UNH Franklin Pierce in August of 2010 and has the responsibility of maintaining the school's ever-growing inventory of audio-visual/multimedia equipment, ensuring that it is functional and available to the entire UNH Franklin Pierce community.

 Phone: (603) 513-5127